Constitutions of Kansas: Topeka Constitution

 The Topeka Constitutional Convention met in opposition to the first territorial legislature, from which free-staters had been excluded, and that they called "bogus".
 It adopted the Topeka Constitution on December 15, 1855, which was approved territory-wide on January 15, 1856.
-Under this constitution, free Blacks were excluded from Kansas; the "Black exclusion" was voted on separately, but it passed.
+Under this constitution, free Blacks as well as the enslaved were excluded from Kansas; the "Black exclusion" was voted on separately, but it passed.
 The constitution was sent to Congress and approved by the House on July 2, 1856, but, opposed by President Pierce, failed in the Senate by two (Southern) votes.